-Both the Master of Science in Traditional Chinese Medicine (MSTCM) degree program and the clinical Doctorate in Acupuncture and Oriental Medicine (DAOM) degree at ACTCM are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), the U.S. Department of Education recognized accrediting agency for the field of acupuncture and Oriental medicine.
+The Master of Science in Traditional Chinese Medicine (MSTCM), the Doctor of Acupuncture and Oriental Medicine (DAOM), and the Doctor of Acupuncture and Chinese Medicine (DACM) programs of ACTCM at CIIS are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is the recognized accrediting agency for programs preparing acupuncture and Oriental medicine practitioners.

 8941 Aztec Drive